mvysny/shepherd-java-client/README.md

 ## Vaadin Offline Key

 For Vaadin Pro/Prime components you'll need a Vaadin License.
+The license must be present during the **build time**; adding `VAADIN_OFFLINE_KEY` to runtime environment variables is not enough.

 The license can be obtained at [My Licenses](https://vaadin.com/myaccount/licenses).
 You'll need the "Server license key", NOT the "Offline development license key" since the Machine ID changes unpredictably in CI/CD Docker environment.